-- (1) No later than the fifteenth (15th) day of each month, the Board of Directors shall ensure that each Gaming Operation shall provide, in a report form prescribed by the Commission, a statement of Gross Gaming Receipts, Operating and net Revenues received or collected at each Gaming Facility during the immediately preceding month. - (2) Consistent with reasonable gaming industry business practices, the Gross Gaming Receipts derived from operations of tribally-owned and licensed Gaming Operation(s) may be expended and disbursed by a Management Contractor as specifically outlined in a Management Contract. - (3) The verified monthly report shall be filed with the Commission of all receipts and disbursements of all funds related to said Class II and Class III Games.
+- 1) The Board of Directors shall ensure that each Gaming Operation shall provide, in a report form prescribed by the Commission, a statement of Gross Gaming Receipts, Operating and net Revenues received or collected at each Gaming Facility for each month. - 2) Consistent with reasonable gaming industry business practices, the Gross Gaming Receipts derived from operations of tribally-owned and licensed Gaming Operation(s) may be expended and disbursed by a Management Contractor as specifically outlined in a Management Contract. - 3) The verified monthly report shall be filed with the Commission of all receipts and disbursements of all funds related to said Class II and Class III Games.
 Such reports shall also contain an itemized list of all disbursements including, but not limited to, Operating Costs, Equipment Costs, Facility Costs, materials, supplies, equipment furnished, and prizes paid.
 The required reports shall be submitted pursuant to regulations adopted from time to time by the Commission.